 - Systems-Based Practice

-- Each Monday during the rotation, please email a list of attendings that you worked with the previous week to Kari Corker.
+- Each Monday during the rotation, please email a list of attendings and residents that you worked with the previous week to Kari Corker.
 She will send evaluation emails to these attendings.

 End of Rotation Exam:

 The end of rotation exam is a proctored online test that will be taken on the last day of the rotation.
 Details will be provided at the orientation session at the start of your rotation.

 - Interaction with office staff, nurses, residents and attendings

 - Turning in all required documents in a timely manner